-RBL Posse was formed in 1991 by Black C (Christopher Matthews) and Mr. Cee (Kyle Church).
-Their first release, the self-produced “Don’t Give Me No Bammer” came out on In-a-Minute Records.
+RBL Posse (short for Ruthless by Law) was a 1990s gangsta rap group from Hunters Point in San Francisco, California.
+Formed in 1991 by Black C (Christopher Matthews) and Mr. Cee (Kyle Church).
+Their first release, the self-produced "Don't Give Me No Bammer" came out on In-a-Minute Records.
 Two albums followed: A Lesson to Be Learned, and Ruthless by Law.
 In 1995 they produced a solo record by group member Hitman (Ricky Heard) called Solo Creep.

 Their impressive sales for regional indie releases attracted interest from Atlantic Records subsidiary Big Beat, who signed the group.
 Before they could deliver an album, Mr. Cee was shot nine times and killed near his home on New Year's Day in 1996, on Harbor Road.
 This murder would set off a wave of retaliation killings in this section of the city.